ryanrclewis/saintstombs/content/saints/regions/spain.md

 Marcilla, Province of Navarre, Navarre autonomous community

-- Convento de los Agustinos Recoletos (Calle del Monasterio)
+- Santuario de Nuestra Señora la Blanca/Convento de los Agustinos Recoletos (Calle del Monasterio)

   - Ven.
 Mariano Gazpio Ezcurra, OAR, priest, d.
 9/22/1989 (his remains have been translated, but from where to where?)